CMayo64/Advanced_Database_Systems_Assignment/assessment_code/report.md

 - Including a diagram of the key system components & how they are linked.

 KEY DESIGN DECISIONS
+I have created wireframes for each my web app, which I have included in the folder titled "wireframes".

 One of the key decisions I made when designing my app was to...

 Should rationalise the choices you made in designing your app